Cause for concern policy

 9.3 Listen to the student in an empathetic way.
 Sometimes, just having someone who shows that they care can be enough to give the student strength to deal with the situation, and to prevent it from escalating.

-9.4 Ask the student if they are already receiving support or if they have done in the past (for example, from their GP, mental health services, UWL counselling services, UWL financial advisors).
+9.4 Ask the student if they are already receiving support or if they have done in the past (for example, from their GP, mental health services, UWL counselling services, UWL financial advisers).
 If they have, it is sensible to explore whether they feel that they might benefit from further contact with those services.
 From September 2020 students can register and book appointments directly themselves with any of the Student Services teams via the online platform ‘Student Hub’.

 9.5 Do be aware that, particularly if a student has experienced issues for a long time, they might not even realise that their experience is not the usual student experience.
 Signposting them to help that is available could make a significant difference.

 9.6 Inform the student of the Report and Support platform available to them.
-They can use this platform to report any incident where they have experienced or witnessed any form of microaggression, harassment, discrimination or hate, either anonymously or to get support from an advisor.
+They can use this platform to report any incident where they have experienced or witnessed any form of microaggression, harassment, discrimination or hate, either anonymously or to get support from an adviser.

 9.7 Do not panic if there are tears – this is a natural response to heightened emotions and does not necessarily indicate that a situation is out of control or an emergency.
 Reacting as if the crying is uncomfortable for you might make the student feel judged and as if they have embarrassed themselves.
 Just reassure them that it is okay to cry if they need to, and offer a tissue if you have one available.
 A few minutes silence will give them time to recover.